If you are asking How fast should I run on long runs, you've come to the right place.

 A 14-mile run with 8 miles of it at 6.55-7.00 mile pace or a 22 miler at 8.30 mile pace?

-Running too many miles too slow and far too few miles at paces that will produce the end result, faster race times and personal bests.
+Running too many miles slow will not produce the end result, faster race times and personal bests.

-My methods proved wrong and it took reevaluating what I was doing wrong, working with a Boston Marathon champion and researching some of the world’s best coaches and exercise physiologists to figure it out.
+It took me working with a Boston Marathon champion as well as researching some of the world's best coaches and exercise physiologists to figure it out.

-What changed and how can you do to drop massive times in your own racing?
+What changed and how can you too drop massive times in your own racing?

 First, understand this, the Kenyans and other top runners around the world do one thing consistently.